 Children must always be accompanied by a parent.

-Emergency rooms are available at the following Presbyterian hospitals:
+Emergency departments are available at the following Presbyterian hospitals:

 - 1100 Central Ave.
 SE, Albuquerque, NM 87106